 Russian fighter jet hits U.S. military drone over Black Sea, forcing it down

-The U.S. military says a Russian fighter plane clipped the propeller of a MQ-9 Reaper drone, forcing it to crash in the Black Sea.
+The U.S. military says a Russian fighter plane clipped the propeller of a MQ-9 drone, forcing it to crash in the Black Sea, a version of events strongly challenged by Moscow.

 It's one of the most serious incidents involving U.S. and Russian militaries in the volatile region in and around Ukraine.